 Magic!
 Was my Dhadha a Dumbledore?
 Was Dhadhi a sorceress?
 Did we have magic wands somewhere at home?
 I had to know more.

-I recall Dhadhi telling me about the couple that lived in our yard, I asked her innocently where are they as I never saw anyone else.
+During our gardening sessions, I recall the day Dhadhi telling me about the couple that lived in our yard, I asked her innocently where are they as I never saw anyone else.

 “Dhadhi”, I called out to her as she stared into space in meditation, mumbling verses as she rubbed each tasbeeh bead bringing her back to the conversation.

-“Jee beta?”, she responded with a slight jump of fright as sometimes I was sure Dhadhi fell asleep during tasbeeh time.
+“Jee beta?” she responded with a slight jump of fright as sometimes I was sure Dhadhi fell asleep during tasbeeh time.

-I looked at her.
-I hoped I could meet them and they could answer some of the questions I had and hopefully give me something to help me remember everything in Madrassah.
+I looked at her in hope I could meet them and they could answer some of the questions.
+I also wanted to ask them to give me something to help me remember everything in Madrassah.

 She smiled again and placed her hand on my shoulder and said that when the time is right they will come visit me.
 I have to be patient.
 I eventually let her drift back into that space she elevated herself to when she sat with her prayer beads.